Bird & Bird

-Bird & Bird is an international law firm that was founded in London in 1846.
-The firm has since expanded to over 34 offices in Europe, Asia, and the Middle East, and has a particular focus on the technology, media, and telecommunications sectors.
-In addition to its core practice areas of intellectual property, litigation, and corporate and commercial law, the firm also covers areas such as employment, competition, and regulatory law.
-Bird & Bird's clients are based across 118 countries worldwide and 75% of major clients work with more than one office, making it a collaborative international network.
+Bird & Bird is an international law firm founded in London in 1846, where the firm maintains its global headquarters.

+The firm operates under the domain twobirds.com, which is used for its website and email communications.

+Global offices

+Bird & Bird has more than 1,600 lawyers and legal practitioners across 34 offices worldwide.

+The firm's offices include Abu Dhabi, Amsterdam, Beijing, Bratislava, Brussels, Budapest, Casablanca, Copenhagen, Dubai, Dublin, Düsseldorf, Frankfurt, The Hague, Hamburg, Helsinki, Hong Kong, Lisbon, London, Lyon, Madrid, Milan, Munich, Paris, Prague, Riyadh, Rome, San Francisco, Shanghai, Shenzhen, Singapore, Stockholm, Sydney, Tokyo and Warsaw.

+Bird & Bird covers a wide range of practice areas, including banking and finance, commercial, competition and EU law, corporate, dispute resolution, intellectual property, privacy and data protection, and real estate.
+The firm provides advisory, transactional and contentious services across sectors such as automotive, aviation & defence, energy & utilities, financial services, life sciences & healthcare, retail & consumer, media, entertainment & sport, and technology & communications.

+Bird & Bird has been ranked by legal directories including Legal 500 and Chambers and Partners.
+In the Legal 500 2026 rankings, the firm received Tier 1 rankings in areas including artificial intelligence, intellectual property (patents), IT and telecommunications, and data protection, privacy and cybersecurity.

+In its Europe 2026 edition, Chambers and Partners ranked the firm in 82 departments and recognised 121 individuals, including Europe-wide Band 1 rankings in data protection, intellectual property, TMT: information technology, and TMT: telecommunications.

 History

 Founding and establishment

 Bird & Bird's history stretches back to the 1830s and the firm was formally established in the UK in 1846.

 2000s

 In 2000, the firm opened offices in France and Sweden.
 One year later it opened in The Netherlands and the following year it opened its first office in Germany.

 In 2003, the expansion continued, with a new office in Italy and a second office in Germany.

 In 2004, the number of partners at the firm reached 100 for the first time, and the expansion continued unabated with a new office in Beijing.
 The following year saw new offices in Madrid, Rome and Frankfurt.

 2006 saw a further opening of new office in Lyon in France.

 2008 saw the firm open a Finnish office in Helsinki through a merger with a leading Finnish firm Fennica, as well as four other offices in the Czech Republic, Hungary, Poland and Slovakia and a third office in China with the opening of an office in Shanghai.
 On top of this, expansion in London continued through a merger with Lane & Partners.